sipsdaoracle/30-Day-Terraform-challenge-/Day6/Submissions/day6-update-sipsdaoracle.md

 - **Task Completed:** Understanding Terraform State
 - **Date and Time:** 08/31/24 12:34 PM

 Terraform state is like a snapshot of your infrastructure which helps Terraform know what resources exist and how to manage them.
 It's stored in a file, which keeps track of details like resource IDs and dependencies, allowing Terraform to make only the necessary changes when you update your infrastructure.
 In a team, it's important to store this state remotely (e.g., in AWS S3) so everyone works from the same source and to avoid conflicts.
-Using remote state with locking ensures that only one person can make changes at a time, preventing issues and making your infrastructure consistent and reliable
+Using remote state with locking ensures that only one person can make changes at a time, preventing issues and making your infrastructure consistent and reliable.

 ### Terraform Code